Final Three: 3-handed play and ICM pressure

 Guidelines:

-Example: Facing a button open, three-bet AJs to isolate and leverage heads-up postflop play.
+Example: Facing a button open, three-bet AJs to isolate and play heads-up postflop.
 Versus a habitual three-better, consider four-betting 99 or KQs in spots where your blockers reduce their AA/KK likelihood.

-Goal: Leverage the button and blind dynamics to control pot sizes and exploit out-of-position responses.
+The button and the blinds create the dynamics that control pot sizes and let you exploit out-of-position responses.

 Position matters more short-handed.
 The button exerts the most leverage and should raise widely to force difficult out-of-position (OOP - acting before the opponent) decisions from the blinds.
 Blinds should defend broadly but remain disciplined-reraise selectively and avoid overcommitting with marginal hands OOP.